Helena van Essen

 Irish Issue

-Although independent in name, Ireland is a colony of England until the beginning of the 20th century.
-In the predominantly Catholic country, it is the British, Protestants nobility who is in charge and who also owns the most land.
+Although nominally independent, Ireland is something of a colony of England until the early 20th century.
+In the mainly Catholic country, the British Protestant nobility has the upper hand and also owns most of the land.

-In 1921, a treaty is concluded whereby Ireland becomes independent, while six northern provinces, where relatively many Protestants live, remain part of the United Kingdom.
-This is the seed for ‘The Troubles’, the conflict that breaks out there between the Catholic paramilitary groups and the English army in the late 1960s.
-The IRA (Irish Republican Army) in particular has committed many bloody attacks.
-Only in 1998 will peace be restored in Northern Ireland with the signing of the Good Friday Agreement.
+In 1921, a treaty is concluded under which Ireland becomes independent, while six northern provinces, with a relatively large number of Protestants, remain part of the United Kingdom.
+This sows the seeds for ‘The Troubles’, the conflict that breaks out there in the late 1960s between Catholic paramilitary groups and the English army.
+In particular, the IRA (Irish Republican Army) commits several bloody attacks.
+It was not until 1998 that peace returns to Northern Ireland with the signing of the Good Friday Agreement.

 ‘Ballyseedy Monument’, commemorates 9 IRA fighters.
 1923.
 Ireland, Kerry, Tralee, Ballyseedy.
 Part Tower of Babel, Art installation © Helena van Essen ‘Ballyseedy Monument’